jcheng95/Certificate_Data_Management/README.md

 # Description #
 This project houses scripts and macros to manipulate data obtained from a listing of certificate keystores.

+## automation.py ##
+### Description ###
+This Python program will take user input to create a self-issued keypair based on the certificate authority (CA) that will be used to get a trust anchor chained to the keypair.
+The program also has diverging paths for whether the certificate will only be used in the test environment or production.

 ## generate_results.py ##
 ### Description ###
 This Python program can take 4 different types of inputs (as shown in the table below).
 This program takes a data dump from the use of "keytool -list -v" in order to extract pertinent metadata and put it into a CSV for spreadsheet maintenance.
+This program, after obtaining the keystore(s), will ask the user to input the physical location, product, product component, received on (date in format: M/D/YYYY), and received from as part of the static columns that will be used for all items in the keystore(s).

 ### Argument Inputs ###
 Arguments      | Description